 Rule #3: Keep an open mind

 Performance inhibitors can come from many different sources.
-When your infrastructure hits a performance ceiling it means there is a bottleneck somewhere and its the job of a server monitoring solution to highlight where that bottleneck is.
-When setting up server monitoring its all too easy to build in bias to the system by restricting monitoring to very specific areas and aspects of your infrastructure.
+When your infrastructure hits a performance ceiling it means there is a bottleneck somewhere.
+And its the job of a server monitoring solution to highlight where that bottleneck is.
+When setting up server monitoring its easy to build in bias by restricting it to specific areas of your infrastructure.
 This is a mistake.
 Often the source of a problem can be totally different from your initial gut instinct.

 Take a holistic, infrastructure wide approach and keep an open mind.
 Many of our customers have found bottlenecks in their infrastructure that they didn’t know existed by using such methods.
 The solution to a great many performance issues can be counter-intuitive.
-Building server monitoring that is pre-destined will exclude many improvements that might otherwise be thrown up.
+Building predetermined server monitoring will exclude many improvements that might otherwise be thrown up.
 Rule #3 is all about making a multi-faced implementation of server monitoring.
-Your implementation should capture performance issues arising from many different sources however ‘unlikely’ they may seem as a source of performance issues at the time of implementation.
+Your implementation should capture performance issues arising from many different sources.
+However ‘unlikely’ they may seem as a source of performance issues at the time of implementation.

 Plan, Build, Iterate

 Properly implemented, server monitoring in the cloud confers a disproportionate benefit over and above its deployment on dedicated hardware.
-There are advanced, cost effective solutions out there that can more than pay their way in cost savings and performance improvements.
+There are advanced, cost-effective solutions out there that can more than pay their way in cost savings and performance improvements.
 Server monitoring is worth doing properly and its worth improving over time.
-Hopefully some of the ideas I’ve raised in this blog will prove of use in the future for anyone adding server monitoring to their cloud infrastructure.
+Hopefully some of the ideas I’ve raised in this blog will prove of use in the future.
+Especially for anyone adding server monitoring to their cloud infrastructure.

 - CloudSigma Expands Public Cloud to Melbourne, its Second Australian Location - April 3, 2017

 - CloudSigma Launches new German Cloud location with DARZ - September 12, 2016